jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -i, -\-input         Input vector points file
 -\-field             Input field name in attribute table -\-use_z             Use the 'z' dimension of the Shapefile's geometry instead of an attribute field?
--o, -\-output        Output vector polygon file -\-resolution        Output raster's grid resolution
+-o, -\-output        Output raster file
+-\-resolution        Output raster's grid resolution